dkmeteor/PathEffectTextView/README.md

 #How to use

-- Add denpendence
+Step 1: add denpendence

     compile('com.dk.view.patheffect:Library:0.1.0@aar')

-- if you are still using `Eclipse`, you can just copy source code or jar file to you project.
+ if you are still using `Eclipse`, you can just copy source code or jar file to you project.

-Step 1: add view yo your layout:
+Step 2: add view yo your layout:

     <com.dk.view.patheffect.PathTextView
         android:id="@+id/path"
         android:layout_width="wrap_content"
         android:layout_height="wrap_content"/>

-step 2: call `init` method like this:
+step 3: call `init` method like this:

     PathTextView mPathTextView = (PathTextView) findViewById(R.id.path);
 	mPathTextView.init("Hello World");

 Option settings: